 2. Darling: A Woman’s Guide to Godly Sexuality by Aanna Greer

-Though this book has yet to release, Darling is a great book for young women seeking to understand godly sexuality.
+Darling is a great book for young women seeking to understand godly sexuality.
 Aanna lays the groundwork of biblical sexuality by teaching women how to understand their bodies’ design and from there, explaining how that design coincides with God’s will.
-Stay tuned for the release on Aanna’s website.
+Get the book here!

 3. What’s Up With the Fig Leaves? by Heather Thieneman